Firstbank Nigeria's Fintech 2.0 Summit held on October 17, 2018 at Oriental Hotel, Victoria Island, Lagos.

 There were two panel sessions at Fintech 2.0.

 The first panel session discussed The Role of AI in Banking, while the second session examined Fintechs and Regulatory Processes of the Banking Sector.
 The panel sessions were moderated by Olayinka David-West, Academic Director at Lagos Business School, and Adebiyi Mabadeje, Lagos State’s former Commissioner for Science and Technology, respectively.
-Adebiyi currently serves as the Chairman Advisory Board of Robotech Innovative Solutions.
-He is also a part of Wecyclers.
+Adebiyi currently serves as the Chairman of the Advisory Board of Robotech Innovative Solutions.
+He is also part of Wecyclers.